ZcashFoundation/zecwallet/README.md

 https://z.cash/downloads/sprout-verifying.key
 ```

-If you are running zcashd on WSL, then please set the connection parameters in the `File->Settings` menu.
+If you are running zcashd on WSL, then please set the connection parameters in the `Edit->Settings` menu.

 ## Compiling from source
 zec-qt-wallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from here: https://www.qt.io/download